fduarte79/Swimming/flutuacao/flutuacao.md

 <a id="3"></a>
 ### 3. Flutuação do Nadador Morto
- aprendendo assim a criar uma intimidade e a relaxar o corpo no ambiente aquático
+Objetivo desse exercício aprendendo assim a criar uma intimidade e a relaxar o corpo no ambiente aquático

 <a id="4"></a>
 ### 4. Posição Vertical Hidrodinâmico